List of Mermaid Melody Pichi Pichi Pitch characters: Marine World

 Aqua Regina is the ocean goddess who guides the Mermaid Princesses.
 However, this is all that she can do alone after expending a great deal of energy thousands of years ago.
 She is needed to ultimately stop the sea monsters, and the seven pearls have to be gathered to summon her; Gaito seeks to summon her as well, so that he can use her to destroy the world.
 Aqua Regina later gives bands to the mermaids to upgrade their singing power; this is signified by adding frills and accessories to their gear.
 She also upgrades their microphones in the end of season one, before she is finally summoned.
 At the end of the manga, Aqua Regina has chosen Lucia to be her successor.
-Part of her name "Aqua" literally means "water" in Latin, while her name "Regina" means "queen" in both Latin and Italian.